© Copyright, 2014, R. Fleischer

 these nuts need to be torqued to a level more than some of these dogbone tools will

 allow before distorting the tool.
-There is one final modification I do recommend.
+There is a third modification I do recommend.
 Grind

-the 36 mm end of the wrench for perhaps 90 or 120 degrees circularly measured from
+the 36 mm end of the wrench for perhaps a total of 90 or 120 degrees circularly across

 the top, so that the end of this 36 mm end is somewhat THINNER; this allows this